 It's not even lunch yet when something takes a bite out of the Sun.
 It's only a tiny notch at first, all but invisible without my cardboard eclipse glasses.
 Were it not for the shouts from the crowd around me on this August day, I never would have noticed.
 But now that I'm watching I can see the bite grow bigger.
+The bite is the edge of our unseen Moon; the Sun is being eclipsed.

 It is no coincidence that cultures from all over the world witnessed this sight with some degree of dismay.
 The Greek origin of the word eclipse is ekleipsis meaning "omission" or "abandonment."
 Ancient Chinese eclipse accounts contain the characters for "ugly" and "abnormal."
-For the Aztec, the eclipsed Sun "faltered" and became "restless" and "troubled."
-These reactions make perfect sense when you consider that the Sun is the giver of heat and life.
-When the Sun goes away, it leaves behind the creeping fear that it might not come back.
+For the Aztec, the eclipsed Sun "faltered" and became "restless" and "troubled."1 These reactions make perfect sense when you consider that the Sun is the giver of heat and life.
+When the Sun goes away without warning, it leaves behind the fear that it might not come back.

 It takes forty minutes for the dark notch to grow so big that the Sun is now a crescent.

-Beneath me that same shape is visible by the thousands within the shadow of the tree under which I've taken refugee from the heat.
+I take off my glasses and see that in the shadow of the tree under which I've taken refuge from the heat, that same shape has become visible by the thousands.
 Every tiny gap in the leaves overhead acts as a camera obscura, a "pinhole camera" projecting a bright fingernail of light on the ground.
 Nearby children have spotted them too and begin to yell and giggle as they point and play amongst the tiny crescents.
 Had I not known what was happening before, this oddity would certainly have revealed the eclipse in progress above.

 An hour has passed since this all began: only twenty minutes left until totality.
-Even without glasses, a quick glance out of the corner of my eye now reveals an arc across the Sun that divides the blinding from the merely brilliant.
-The life-giving nature of the Sun is no longer an abstract concept: the sky is growing darker and colors are strangely wrong.
+The lifegiving nature of the Sun is no longer an abstract concept: the sky is growing darker and colors are strangely wrong.
 The landscape is sapped of saturation.
 The worlds are aligning.